Find out whether we can investigate your complaint relating to water charges.

 Outside SEQ, water charges are generally set by the local council.

-The Department of Energy and Water Supply provides information about the different charges on your water bill.
+The Department of Natural Resources, Mines and Energy provides information about the different charges on your water bill.

 Who investigates complaints about water charges in SEQ?